-You are offered opportunities in library and IT training, participation in the weekly school postgraduate research seminars, lectures by visiting academics, and in-sessional support for international students.
+You are offered opportunities in library and IT training, participation in the fortnightly school postgraduate research seminars, lectures by visiting academics, opportunities to participate in specialist research reading groups, and in-sessional support for international students.

 Our postgraduates benefit from the school’s specialist research centres and institute:

-All academic staff are active researchers and internationally renowned authorities in their field, and seminars, workshops and conferences are organised regularly by the school.
+All academic staff are active researchers and internationally renowned authorities in their field.
+Seminars, workshops and conferences are organised regularly by the school.

 The Hallward Library has excellent provision of books, periodicals and online resources in all aspects of English studies, with some notable special collections relating to the school’s research, and manuscripts and special collections in custom-built premises.
 The school also has new laboratory space to support areas of research in applied linguistics.

 The school is home to the English Place-Name Society library and archive, and to the five-million CANCODE corpus of spoken English.
 There is also a rich library of resources at the University of Nottingham, including:

 - a large collection of manuscripts from the 12th to the 15th centuries

 - extensive holdings in Old and Middle English, Old Icelandic, Viking Studies and Runology

 - Cambridge Drama Collection